z2k-gwp/z2k-gwp/Privacy.md

 That's the most important bullet.
 Before anything else, privacy is the first and foremost decision in all design designs.
 - If we don't have strong confidence we can protect the privacy, we just don't do it.
 If it is a barely tolerable risk we make disclosures.
 - Our plugins never assume data should be pushed somewhere, only data should be pulled into the system.
+- We wrote this document before we published any code to the community.
+Privacy is in our DNA.

 ### 2. Full Disclosure
 We deeply believe the full disclosure is a crucial step to understanding privacy.
 Frankly, it is a huge risk to even have a system that pulls together all this information.
 And even if that negates the entire idea of Z2K, it is our job to put out that risk at the onset.